Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Numerical examples

-where $d$ is the spatial dimension and $\partial_{x_i}v$ are the directional derivatives of $v$.
-In this paper, we always report the errors obtained by dividing Eq.~\eqref{eq:error_norms} by the corresponding $L^2$ or $H^1$ norm of the analytical solution $u$.
-All integrals in Eq.~\eqref{eq:error_norms} are evaluated by $(p+1)^2$ Gauss quadrature points, where $p$ is the degree of the highest order THB-spline active on each element.
+where $d$ denotes the spatial dimension.
+In this paper, we report relative errors, obtained by dividing the quantities defined in Eq.~\eqref{eq:error_norms} by the corresponding $L^2(\widetilde{\Omega})$ or $H^1(\widetilde{\Omega})$ norm of the exact solution $u$.
+All integrals in Eq.~\eqref{eq:error_norms} are evaluated by $(p+1)$ Gauss quadrature points in each direction, where $p$ is the degree of the element.

-We begin by examining the isolated effects of localized $h$-, $p$-, and $k$-refinements in a body-fitted setting, establishing a baseline for each refinement mode.
+We begin by examining the isolated effects of localized $h$-, $p$-, and $k$-refinements in an untrimmed body-fitted setting, establishing a baseline for each refinement mode.
 Next, we quantify the stability improvement obtained with the enhanced shift operator.
 We then transition to immersed-boundary configurations, namely: \begin{itemize} \item an immersed hole (Fig.~\ref{fig:sbm-thb}), with Dirichlet boundary conditions, \item an immersed hole (Fig.~\ref{fig:sbm-thb}), with Neumann boundary conditions, \item and an immersed object with a central hole (Fig.~\ref{fig:sbm-overview}), subject to external Dirichlet and internal Neumann conditions. \end{itemize} These cases allow us to assess how local refinement influences convergence when the surrogate boundary deviates from the true geometry.
-Finally, we present additional experiments on more complex immersed geometries to demonstrate the stability and robustness of the THB-SBM framework under increased geometric complexity.
+Finally, we present additional experiments on more complex immersed geometries to demonstrate the stability and robustness of the THB-SBM framework under increased geometric complexity. { All numerical experiments were performed using an in-house Python implementation based on the formulation described in this work. }